CyberAlpaca/squish-api-python-extension/README.md

 The package consists of several modules:
 - report - adds features to enhance the reporting and verification capabilities of Squish.
 - settings - allows using various test settings as context managers
-- video - allows capturing videos using a context manager with option to automatically delete a video when execution was successful
+- video - adds features to enhance video capture capabilities of Squish.

 ## Contribution
 The package is created and maintained by [Cyber Alpaca](https://cyberalpaca.com/)